-Maintain DECA brand standards in person and online (social media, email, etc.
+Maintain DECA brand standards in person and online (social media, email, et cetera).

 All State Officers (continued):

-Use your social media accounts to promote Ohio DECA as well as the organization as a whole.
+Use your social media accounts to promote Ohio DECA and DECA Inc.

 Assist in the planning and organization of all Ohio DECA activities including recruitment of judges for the district, state and international conferences, promoting Ohio DECA to civic and business organizations, and other goals as they arise.

-Represent your state at the International DECA Career Development Conference.
+Represent Ohio at the International DECA Career Development Conference.

-Attend district conferences, representing your officer team.
+Attend district conferences, representing the officer team.

 Arrange transportation to Official Ohio DECA Activities.